Uchiko Station

 Uchiko Station (内子駅, Uchiko-eki) is a passenger railway station on the Uchiko branch of the Yosan Line located in the town of Uchiko, Kita District, Ehime Prefecture, Japan.
 It is operated by JR Shikoku and has the station number "U10".

 Lines

 Although Uchiko Station is officially on the Uchiko Line, JR Shikoku runs it operationally as part of Yosan Line and as such it only carries the "U" prefix common to other Yosan line stations.
 It is located 232.0 km from the beginning of the Yosan line at Takamatsu.
 Eastbound local trains which serve the station terminate at Matsuyama.
 Connections with other services are needed to travel further east of Matsuyama on the line.

-In addition, the Uwakai limited express also stops at the station.
+The Uwakai limited express train, which runs between Matsuyama and Uwajima, stops at this station.

 Layout

 The station consists of an island platform and a side platform serving three elevated tracks.
 A station building of tradition Japanese design with a tiled roof is located underneath the elevated structure and houses a waiting room and a JR ticket window (with a Midori no Madoguchi facility) on level 1.
 Stairs lead to a landing at level 2 which also has seats for waiting passengers.
 From there separate flights of stairs lead to level 3 where platforms 1 and 2 (island) and platform 3 (side platform) are located.
 An elevator is provided after the ticket gate on level 1 which leads directly to platforms 1 and 2 only.
 A bike shed is provided and parking is available under the elevated structure.